jadecobra/python_tdd_exercises/source/sleep duration.rst

                    0
                )

-  the terminal shows another :doc:`AssertionError`\ , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, we are not dealing with this part yet but we can assume we would use it soon, update the expected value in the same way and the test passes bringing us back to our unsolved :doc:`TypeError`
+  the terminal shows another :doc:`AssertionError`\ , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, I are not dealing with this part yet but I can assume I would use it soon, update the expected value in the same way and the test passes bringing us back to the unsolved :doc:`TypeError`
-* using what we know, how to ``split`` a string on a delimiter :doc:`method <functions>` and how to index a list, update the duration function to only return the subtraction of the first parts of ``wake_time`` and ``sleep_time``
+* using what I know, how to ``split`` a string on a delimiter :doc:`method <functions>` and how to index a list, update the duration function to only return the subtraction of the first parts of ``wake_time`` and ``sleep_time``

   .. code-block:: python

        def duration(wake_time, sleep_time):
            return wake_time.split(':')[0] - sleep_time.split(':')[0]

-  the terminal still outputs to show a :doc:`TypeError` for an unsupported operation of trying to subtract a string from another, and though it is not obvious here, the strings being subtracted are the values to the left of the delimiter ``:`` not the entire string value of ``wake_time`` and ``sleep_time`` i.e. for a given wake_time of "02:00" and a given sleep_time of "01:00" our program is currently trying to subtract "01" from "02"
+  the terminal still outputs to show a :doc:`TypeError` for an unsupported operation of trying to subtract a string from another, and though it is not obvious here, the strings being subtracted are the values to the left of the delimiter ``:`` not the entire string value of ``wake_time`` and ``sleep_time`` i.e. for a given wake_time of "02:00" and a given sleep_time of "01:00" the program is currently trying to subtract "01" from "02"
-* we now have the task of converting our string to a number so we can do the subtraction, for this we use the ``int`` keyword which returns an integer for a given value.
-We should add a test to see how it works, update ``test_sleep_duration.py`` and comment out the current failing test
+* I now have the task of converting the string to a number so I can do the subtraction, for this I use the ``int`` keyword which returns an integer for a given value.
+I should add a test to see how it works, update ``test_sleep_duration.py`` and comment out the current failing test

   .. code-block:: python